tuliodalcol/tuliodalcol/README.md

 I am Marco Tulio from Brazil, but currently living in Spain.
 I really enjoy learning languages and creating projects with public datasets, maily applying ML.

-- 🧠 I’m currently learning MLOps
+- 🧠 I’m currently learning to play Piano
 - 💬 Ask me about physics/engineering and any tech related stuff.
 - 📫 How to reach me: LinkedIn - [tuliodalcol](https://www.linkedin.com/in/tuliodalcol/)
 - ⚡ Fun fact: I live in space and every other day I visit Earth